aquasecurity/cloud-security-remediation-guides/en/aws/ec2/default-security-group.md

 | **Recommended Action** | Update the rules for the default security group to deny all traffic by default |

 ## Detailed Remediation Steps
-1. Log into the AWS Management Console.
+1. Log in to the AWS Management Console.
 2. Select the "Services" option and search for EC2. </br> <img src="/resources/aws/ec2/default-security-group/step2.png"/>
 3. Scroll down the left navigation panel and choose "Instances". </br>  <img src="/resources/aws/ec2/default-security-group/step3.png"/>
 4. Select the "Instance" that needs to be verified and click on its name from the "Name" column.</br> <img src="/resources/aws/ec2/default-security-group/step4.png"/>